 - Cats with urinary issues do much better on canned cat food.

-- Canned cat food is a sneaky way to get more moisture in your cat's diet which is good for proper bowel movement and to keep organs and urinary tracts flushed out.
+- Canned cat food is a sneaky way to get more moisture in your cat's diet which is good for proper bowel movement and keeping organs and urinary tracts flushed out.

 Dry foods are much more likely to lead to obesity in cats and it is the obesity that predisposes cats to diabetes.